by Julian Lee

 Not sure, but think I could be lying on my left side.
 The ground or surface is unforgiving and there’s a sense of micro-fine dust such as accumulates beneath an ancient rug that hasn’t been moved or cleaned in a very long time.
 I try to roll over, to stretch, to discern my limbs, to feel anything beyond this pervasive dis-ease.

-For a brief moment I consider the theory that I might be in a coma—the result of a head-on collision or a drive-by shooting or a senseless mugging—wired to incessantly beeping machines in a sterile, lonely hospital room, drip I-V’s piercing my arms, oxygen and feeding tubes up my nose, down my throat, catheter conjoining a drainage bag …
+For a brief moment I consider the theory that I might be in a coma—the result of a head-on collision or a senseless drive-by shooting or a mugging—wired to incessantly beeping machines in a sterile, lonely hospital room, drip I-V’s piercing my arms, oxygen and feeding tubes up my nose, down my throat, catheter conjoining a dripping drainage bag …